barrybecker4/world-conflict/README.md

 #### Thanks

-Thanks go to:

-* Krzysztof Kula, for recommending JS13k, and for quality feedback throughout.
-* Adam Kwapiński and Tomasz Bylina for invaluable gameplay testing sessions.
-* All the kind folks at [Schibsted Tech Polska](http://schibsted.pl/) who tested the game!
+Thanks to Jakub Wasilewski for the initial compact Javascript implementation of the game.